BaseMax/CFG2CNF/README.md

 # CFG2CNF

+Python tool able to convert a Context Free Grammar in Chomsky Normal Form

 ## Convert a Context Free Grammar to Chomsky Normal Form

 Python program to convert a Context Free Grammar to Chomsky Normal Form.